sky1204/kNN-using-Spark/README.md

 # KNN Using Parallel Programming
+Faster execution for KNN (compared to the sequential code)is achieved using parallel programming paradigms: Spark, MPI and MapReduce.
 ## KNN Introduction

 K-nearest neighbors (kNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems